 You certainly don’t need a piece of paper to tell you what your own gender is, but there is a way to get legal recognition of your gender.
-California law allows you to get a court order acknowledging your gender and allows you to change the gender on your California birth certificate.
+California law allows you to get a court order acknowledging your gender; while it is not required, it can also help you to change the gender on your California birth certificate.

 Court Ordered Gender Change

-The process for getting a court order recognizing your gender change is similar to the one used to get a court ordered name change.
+The process for getting a court order recognizing your gender change is similar to the one used to get a court-ordered name change.
 The primary difference is that you’ll need a letter signed by a physician saying that you have undergone “clinically appropriate treatment” for gender transition.
-Also, you can file your gender change petition in any California county, not just the one where you live and you are not required to publish a notice of your gender change in the newspaper.
+Also, you can file your gender change petition in any California county, not just the one where you live.

 What “clinically appropriate treatment” means for you is between you and your doctor.
 If you have questions about your specific situation, give us a call or send us an email.

 You can also petition the court for a name change and gender change at the same time.
 If you use that process, you will need to file in the county where you live and appear for the court hearing, even if the petition is uncontested.

 Special note for people less than 18 years of age: If you are under 18, and are not an emancipated minor, a parent or legal guardian will need to apply for your name or gender change for you.
 When you fill out the forms be sure to also include the additional paperwork necessary for applicants under 18.